-If the drive belt was incorrectly adjusted, or loose, it can’t grip the belt pulleys, leading to it slipping which could cause a squealing noise, usually on acceleration.
-If that’s the case, it’s a five minute fix, requiring nothing more than a couple of wrenches and a little know how.
+If the drive belt was incorrectly adjusted, or loose, it can’t grip the belt pulleys.
+This leads to it slipping which could cause a squealing noise, usually on acceleration.
+If that’s the case, it’s a five-minute fix, requiring nothing more than a couple of wrenches and a little know-how.

-The second most common problem that leads to a whining noise on acceleration is a faulty clutch release bearing, but that only applies to stick shift – an auto doesn’t have that problem.
-If you suspect the release bearing, it’s quite easy to identify – it will happen as you use the clutch and should stop at other times.
+The second most common problem that leads to a whining noise on acceleration is a faulty clutch release bearing.
+However, that only applies to stick shift.
+An automatic doesn’t have that problem.
+If you suspect the release bearing, it’s quite easy to identify.
+It will happen as you use the clutch and should stop at other times.

-We should also consider the gearbox and transmisison, be that manual or auto.
+We should also consider the gearbox and transmission, be that manual or auto.

 What Can You Do?

 If you’re unsure of why your car is making a whining noise when accelerating, you should take it to a professional and try and describe the exact conditions as to how that noise appears.
 A good auto technician will have an indication as to what’s going on with the mechanicals, but a short test drive will confirm it.

 There is no cheap and easy fix when it comes to the drivetrain.
 If it’s the transmission, then it will need some serious labor to put it right, and possibly parts.
 And there’s no equipment like diagnostic machines that can tell you exactly what the problem is – just good old fashioned experience.